DFE-Digital/bat-design-history/app/posts/manage-school-placements/2023-12-18-adding-organisations-in-support.md

 We use provider data from Publish teacher training courses and display it in an autocomplete.

 We display the provider name, town and postcode for each provider in the list.
-This allows users to choose from similarly named providers correctly.
+This information allows users to choose from similarly named providers correctly.

-#### Data validation rules
+##### Data validation rules

 If the user does not enter a provider name, UKPRN, URN or postcode before submitting the page, we show the error message:

 > Enter a provider name, UKPRN, URN or postcode

-If the user selects a provider from the autocomplete that has already been added to the service, we show the error message:
+If the user selects a provider from the autocomplete that the support team has already added to the service, we show the error message:

 > Provider has already been added

 In both cases, the user cannot continue adding the ITT provider.

-### Schools
+#### Schools

 Users can search for schools by entering the school name, unique reference number (URN) or postcode.